Chinese developers strike gold with premium concierge services

 It’s here, it turns out, that developers can make money by offering in-house services directly to residents or, more commonly, charging commissions from third-party providers.

-“Working with third-party providers saves developers a lot of labor costs because they don’t need to keep staff on-site to do repairs, for example.
-Even better, they can charge the provider to do that work for their tenants,” one developer said, requesting anonymity as he was not authorized to speak to the media.
+“Working with third-party providers saves developers a lot of labour costs because they don’t need to keep staff on-site to do repairs, for example.
+Even better, they can charge the provider to do that work for their tenants,” one developer said, requesting anonymity as he was not authorised to speak to the media.

 Margins vary depending on the service and the company’s accounting method.
 Color Life’s gross margin was 73.9 percent in the first six months, while China Overseas Property Holdings’ was 19.2 percent in the first five months.

-Together with smaller peer CIFI Holdings (0884.HK), Country Garden is in talks with financial advisors about a potential listing of its management unit.
+Together with smaller peer CIFI Holdings, Country Garden is in talks with financial advisors about a potential listing of its management unit.

 Analysts said China’s recent stock rout would not affect such plans as the units were relatively small.